-Still, anthropologists might argue that the book, which explicitly deals with practices, is silent on what “ordinary” Egyptian Salafīs were actually practising.
-Because this book is based entirely on textual sources – not on fieldwork – its discussions and conclusions pertain only to a certain scholarly Salafī elite.
-The author also provides few verses or ḥadīths in favour of gender segregation, thereby making Salafīs appear less textually grounded in this respect than they actually are: there are, in fact, many ḥadīths used by Saudi scholars (and contested by others) to support a prohibition against gender mixing (ikhtilāṭ), but Rock-Singer does not mention them.
-This problem is even clearer regarding al-walāʾ wa-l-barāʾ (loyalty and disavowal), a strongly Salafī concept that deals precisely with the issues discussed in this book, but – surprisingly – is left entirely unmentioned by the author.
-He may have had his reasons for this, but he should at least have mentioned the concept’s relevance here.
+Nonetheless, anthropologists might argue that the book, which explicitly deals with practices, is silent on what “ordinary” Egyptian Salafīs actually do.
+Because this book is based entirely on textual sources and not on fieldwork, its discussions and conclusions pertain only to a certain Salafī scholarly elite.
+The author also provides few verses or ḥadīths as evidence in favour of gender segregation, thereby making Salafīs appear less textually grounded in this respect than they are.
+There are, in fact, many ḥadīths used by Saudi scholars (though contested by others) to support a prohibition on gender mixing (ikhtilāṭ), but Rock-Singer does not mention them.
+This problem is even clearer regarding al-walāʾ wa-l-barāʾ (loyalty and disavowal), a decidedly Salafī concept that deals precisely with the issues discussed in this book but of which, surprisingly, the author makes no mention.
+He may have had his reasons for this, but he should at least have mentioned the concept as relevant here.

-These comments notwithstanding, Rock-Singer has written an excellent book that furthers our knowledge of Salafism in Egypt and also of the phenomenon as a whole.
-It makes clear once again that Salafīs are not simply slaves to the text, but have a much more dynamic approach to the sources they hold so dear.
-Because of the author’s pleasant and accessible style of writing, the book should also find its way to slightly broader audiences, which would be an achievement in and of itself.
+These comments notwithstanding, Rock-Singer has written an excellent book that furthers our knowledge of Salafism both in Egypt and generally.
+It makes clear once again that Salafīs are not simply slaves to the text but have a much more dynamic approach to the sources they hold so dear.
+Because of the author’s pleasing and accessible style of writing, the book should also reach broader audiences, which would be an achievement in and of itself.
 I therefore wholeheartedly recommend it.

 Joas Wagemakers